shawpns/solid_dbot/README.md

 # solid

-Open source discord bot made by Electric Bread
+Open source discord bot made by ShaW

 How to use!: